jjno91/jenkinsfiles/README.md

 Kubectl apply Kubernetes YAML files to the same cluster that Jenkins is running in.
 Requires a pre-existing `jenkins` service account on the target cluster and by default looks for Kubernetes YAMLs in a directory named `kubernetes`.

+## ssl-certgen.Jenkinsfile

+Generate and archive self-signed SSL certs and keys

 ## terraform-disabled.Jenkinsfile

 Destroy arbitrary Terraform infrastructure using AWS credentials loaded through the Jenkins credential store.
 Useful to replace the complementary terraform.Jenkinsfile when a Terraform managed environment is being decommissioned.